section-engineering-education/engineering-education/content/articles/working-with-system-information-in-c#-windows-form-application/index.md

 The value attributes provided by the above classes assist us in displaying the value of specific installed hardware.

+The exit button for this part uses the same code as the previous part.
+Feel free to copy and paste the code from the previous part.

 ### Conclusion
-In part 1 of this article, we used the `Environment` class to check the Machine name, Username, Operating System, whether the processor is x64-based or x32-based, and the System type.
+In part 1 of this article, we used the `Environment` class to check the Machine name, Username, Operating System, the System type and whether the processor is x64-based or x32-based.

 We have also learned how to use the `Management` namespace to display various hardware data, such as the BIOS serial number, Motherboard serial number, Processor id, and physical RAM serial number in part 2.

+Happy coding!

+---
+Peer Review Contributions by: [Geoffrey Mungai](/engineering-education/authors/geoffrey-mungai/)